Portuguese Water Dog

 Interesting facts about the Portuguese Water Dog

-The Portuguese Water Dog has webbed feet, making them exceptional swimmers perfectly designed for water work
+The Portuguese Water Dog has webbed feet, making them exceptional swimmers perfectly designed for water work.

-When Portugal faced social upheaval in the early 20th century, Dr
+When Portugal faced social upheaval in the early 20th century, a wealthy shipping magnate named Dr. Vasco Bensuade single-handedly saved the breed from extinction.

 FAQ